ibm-cloud-docs/natural-language-understanding/custom-categories.md

 {: beta}

 Do not input any sensitive or personal information when you use the custom categories feature.
 The Beta release might not be compatible with legislation such as GDPR.
 For more information, see [Information security](/docs/natural-language-understanding?topic=natural-language-understanding-information-security).
+{: important}

+[Learn at-a-glance](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/Explainers/Custom%20Categories%20One%20Pager-2021.pdf) how the custom categories feature works, and best practices for training your model.
 {: note}

 The custom categories feature allows you to train custom English categories models with service instances deployed in the Dallas location.
 A custom categories model can be trained when no data is available; the only fields required for training categories models are `labels` and `key_phrases`.